kazupon/vue-validator/docs/en/validators.md

-# Build-in validators
+# Built-in validators

-You can be used build-in validators of below:
+You can be used built-in validators of below:

 - `required`: whether the value has been specified
 - `pattern`: whether the pattern of the regular expression